 - Wild Rose Northern Thai Eats: everyone would not shut up about this place, so we decided we kinda had to at least try it (and yes, it was absolutely spectacular); we ordered the spicy pork basil and garlic chicken and both were A+++

-- McKay Cottage Restaurant: perfect for a chilly winter morning; tons of breakfast options; go early for a prime seat near the window to watch the snow falling or to warm up by the fireplace
+- McKay Cottage Restaurant: perfect for a chilly winter morning in Bend; tons of breakfast options; go early for a prime seat near the window to watch the snow falling or to warm up by the fireplace

 - El Sancho Taco Shop: go and get the Oaxacan string cheese taco, enough said.

-And get this- Bend has the last Blockbuster still up and running in all of America.
-AND it’s right around the block from Dutch Brothers Coffee.
+And get this- Bend has the last Blockbuster still up and running in all of America (TRUE STORY).
+And it’s right around the block from Dutch Brothers Coffee.
 Plus, no sales tax in the entire state and they pump your gas for you.
 That my friends, is reason enough to head to Bend, any season.
 Am I crazy?
 It’s quite possible…

 So all-in-all, it was a lovely wintery weekend away, and I have a feeling we’ll be making a trip back to Bend once summer rolls around.